moatorres/node-design/design-patterns/factory-composition-01.md

 ## Factory Composition Pattern

-This pattern is used to assign behaviors to objects, as opposed to inheriting many often unneeded behaviors.
+This pattern is used to assign **behaviors** to objects, as opposed to inheriting often unneeded behaviors.

 **Behaviour factories**